 How are we to distinguish between these?
 Just remember that “God Tests us.”
 “I go through trials.” and “The Devil Tempts us to do wrong.”

-I encourage you to take a stand for right living and to recognize that the standards that our forefathers held to were worth while, and for your good.
+I encourage you to take a stand for right living and to recognise that the standards that our forefathers held to were worth while, and for your good.

 Remember the Rechabites!